RippedTelemarketer/sat_wave/README.md

-SatellaWave
+SatellaWave Debug Mode
 ========

-Satellaview Server Manager
+Satellaview Server Manager - This is a custom debug dev version for debug purposes
 Features:
 - Export as BSX*-*.bin (bsnes-plus and snes9x)
-- Online Server Management (not yet)
+- Online Server Management (check if Luigiblood updated it to add this.
+This is a debug version of 0.3.1)

 TODO:
 - Set up BS-X Channels